 Ginger is mainly used in:

 - oriental and Indian cooking;

 - bakery and confectionery products;

 This fact sheet focuses only on dried ginger (both whole and crushed/ground).
-Fresh ginger is not included in this fact sheet, since it belongs to the fresh fruit and vegetables market (note that most fresh ginger is partly dehydrated to 70% moisture content before shipping).
+Fresh ginger is not included in this fact sheet, since it belongs to the fresh fruit and vegetables market.
 It is included in our studies of Fresh fruit and vegetables.
-The markets for fresh and dried ginger are closely connected, however, and fresh ginger exports are even larger than dried.
-Drying of fresh ginger generally takes place in the countries of origin.
+Note that most fresh ginger is partly dehydrated to 70% moisture content before shipping, so drying of fresh ginger generally takes place in the countries of origin.
+The markets for fresh and dried ginger are closely connected and more fresh ginger than dried ginger is exported.

 Growing imports of dried ginger in Europe

 The worldwide consumption of ginger is forecast to continue to grow in the next 3-5 years.
-This is mainly because ginger is considered to be a healthy ingredient (see “Search for healthier ingredients”).
+This is mainly because ginger is a healthy ingredient (see ‘Search for healthier ingredients’).
 Especially in the winter of 2016-2017, the European demand for ginger peaked due to the cold weather.
-Consumers buy ginger during the winter mainly because they use it to relief a sore throat or flu symptoms.
-Last but not least, as the Covid-19 crisis is expected to linger, demand for natural relief products is expected to continue to grow.
+Consumers buy ginger during the winter mainly because they use it to relieve a sore throat or flu symptoms.
+As COVID-19 continues to affect Europe, the demand for ginger as an immunity-boosting ingredient remains high.

 3. Which European countries offer most opportunities for dried ginger?

 The Netherlands, Germany and the United Kingdom form the top-3 markets considered to be most interesting for dried ginger in Europe, as seen in Figure 2.
 The Netherlands ranks first only because the country is an important European trade hub for spices, while Germany and the UK are the two largest consumer markets in Europe for dried ginger.
 The UK is traditionally the largest market in Europe because of the large Asian diaspora living in the country, whose main dishes use high amounts of ginger.